cagries/simple-cpp-raytracer/README.md

-# basic-cpp-raytracer
+# simple-cpp-raytracer

-This is a basic, multi-threaded ray tracer written in C++14.
-Currently ambient light, diffuse shading, Blinn-Phong shading, hard shadows and light reflections can be simulated.
-Sphere, triangles and triangle meshes are supported.
-Although it has to be further developed, basic bonding volume hierarchy has been implemented.
-Code has been compiler specific optimized.
+This is a simple, MIT-licensed multi-threaded ray tracer written in C++14.

+## Requirements

+`simple-cpp-raytracer` requires the CMake (version >= 3.0.2) build system.
+Head on to [cmake.org](https://cmake.org/download) to download it.

+Additionally, the following libraries are downloaded and used while building the project:

+* The [tinyxml2](https://github.com/leethomason/tinyxml2) library for parsing scene files.

+* The [lodepng](https://github.com/lvandeve/lodepng) library for outputing PNG images.

+* The header-only [cxxopts](https://github.com/jarro2783/cxxopts) library for parsing command line arguments.

-## Quick start
+# Quick Start

 Download the repository and its submodules by running